MANTHAN137/Amazon_ML_Challenge_2023/README.md

 Team Name       : 	Astra

 Group Members :
-Kartik Shetty
+Kartik Shetty[Leader],
-Manthan Dhole
+Manthan Dhole,
-Kashyap Chavhan
+Kashyap Chavhan,
-Hrishikesh Bade
+Hrishikesh Bade,

 Approach Method:
 This is a Python code for a machine learning model that uses linear regression to predict the length of a product based on its tags.
 Here is an overview of the code: